wagood/laralist/README.md

 * [Statamic](https://statamic.com/) is a modern, clean, and highly adaptable CMS built on Laravel that can run full-stack, headless, on flat files or databases, or as a static site generator.

+* Laravel [Storage with Database](https://github.com/rakshitbharat/laravel-storage-with-database) is a powerful package that provides a seamless way to store and retrieve text-based data using a database in Laravel.
+It offers a simple and intuitive API similar to Laravel's built-in Storage facade, making it easy to switch from file-based storage to database storage for your text-based data.

 * Laravel [Scanator](https://github.com/YorCreative/Laravel-Scanator).
 A Laravel package that provides functionalities for detecting sensitive information and patterns in the database, helping to ensure data privacy and security by empowering developers to easily integrate database scanning capabilities into their applications and take proactive measures to protect sensitive data. <!-- security, database -->

 * A Fluent Builder For [Schema.org](https://github.com/spatie/schema-org) Types And ld+json Generator